Gigi Hadid Reveals Her Perfect Date Night With Zayn Malik?

 Keeping the haters away

-Once you’re in the spotlight it is quite common to come under scrutiny especially if you’re a supermodel who’s resume is constantly growing.
-Despite all her success the supermodel still receives negative unnecessary attention.
-She does, however; manage to because of her support system; that is her boyfriend and her good group of friends.
+Once you’re in the spotlight, it is quite common to come under scrutiny, especially if you’re a supermodel who’s resume is constantly growing.
+Despite all her success, the supermodel still receives negative unnecessary attention.
+She does, however, manage because of her support system – that is her boyfriend and her good group of friends.

-The daughter of The Real Housewives of Beverly Hills, Yolanda Hadid, revealed to Love Magazine that it’s easier to date someone from the same industry when it comes to dealing with trolls.
+The daughter of The Real Housewives of Beverly Hills star, Yolanda Hadid, revealed to Love Magazine that it’s easier to date someone from the same industry when it comes to dealing with trolls.

 “We cope with the trolls by having each other,” she said.

-Kendall Jenner is one of the other support systems she relies on revealing that she turns to her in her moment of need.
+Kendall Jenner is one of the other support systems she relies on, revealing that she turns to her in her moment of need.

 She said, “When people are really?
-I live with my best friend from high school, but usually I’m going to call Kendall because Kendall’s the one who will always be like, “You don’t need that, just let it go.’
-“And I know that if that’s working for her then it can work for me.”
+I live with my best friend from high school, but usually I’m going to call Kendall because Kendall’s the one who will always be like, ‘You don’t need that, just let it go.'”And I know that if that’s working for her then it can work for me.”

 Busy Schedule

-The beauty has previously dated the likes of Australian singer, Cody Simpson, and Joe Jonas confirmed her relationship with Zayn on Instagram.
+The beauty has previously dated the likes of Australian singer Cody Simpson, and Joe Jonas confirmed her relationship with Zayn on Instagram.

 The two have since been flaunting their love with a variety of public displays of affection.

-Gigi and Zayn both find themselves traveling the world building their careers despite being often apart.
-When her busy schedule frees up the one person she wants to spend time with is her former One Direction star, boyfriend.
-While some may assume that her perfect night may be one thing or the other the star revealed to the magazine that she enjoys spending that free time drinking coffee and doing art.
+Gigi and Zayn both find themselves traveling the world, building their careers despite being often apart.
+When her busy schedule frees up, the one person she wants to spend time with is her former One Direction star boyfriend.
+While some may assume that her perfect night may be one thing or the other, the star revealed to the magazine that she enjoys spending that free time drinking coffee and doing art.

 “When I’m in LA I mostly stay in because it’s my time off and I like being with my boyfriend doing art and cooking,” Gigi said.